Magyartanulas/magyartanulas.github.io/comparisons.md

 And if you want to say that something is the best, no questions asked, then you use the superlative.

 * We're here because you're looking for the best of the best of the best, sir!
+(MIB, 1997)
 * He is the fastest man in the world.
 * That is the most beautiful thing I've ever seen!